NVIDIA/spark-rapids/docs/get-started/best-practices.md

 log to find the not-supported messages starting with `!`.
 Some missing features might be enabled by turning on some config, but please understand the corresponding limitation detailed in [the advanced configuration document](../additional-functionality/advanced_configs.md).
-For other unsupported features, please file feature request on [spark-rapids github repo](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce and the not-supported messages if they are non-senstive data.
+For other unsupported features, please file feature requests on [spark-rapids github repo](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce and the not-supported messages if they are non-senstive data.